France, Germany & Belgium 2015

 The approximate cost is $4,300–$4,700.
 Actual cost will depend upon the cost of airline tickets, Euro/dollar exchange rates and the number of students participating.
 The program cost does not include ASU tuition and fees for six credit hours.
 This amount has not been set by the Board of Regents, Texas Tech University System for summer, 2014.
 Summer 2013 undergraduate resident tuition and fees was $1,604.88.

 The program director is Dr. Norman A. Sunderman, Professor of Accounting.
-In addition to family trips to Europe, he attended two week faculty conferences in Antwerp, Belgium, in 2004, and Strasbourg, France, in 2008, and led Study Abroad trips in 2009, 2011 and 2013.
+He has extensive experience in Europe and attended two week faculty conferences in Antwerp, Belgium, in 2004, and Strasbourg, France, in 2008, and led Study Abroad trips in 2009, 2011, 2013 and 2014.
 He has also made presentations at the NASBITE International conference in 2005, 2009, 2010, 2011, 2012 and 2013.
 He is currently on the Board of Governors and treasurer of NASBITE International, an organization for advancing global business.

 Dr. Sunderman has received teaching awards in both music and accounting.
 In 1978, he was named the Outstanding Music Professor at Texas A&M-Kingsville.
 In 2008, he was named Professor of the Year in the College of Business by the Angelo State Student Government Association.
 He was also named the Outstanding Accounting Educator for small colleges and universities in 2008 by the Texas Society of Certified Public Accountants.
 In 2009, Dr. Sunderman received the Distinguished Faculty Alumni Award for the College of Business from the ASU Alumni Association.